insighio/docs/content/cloudplatform/ui/plugins/_index.en.md

 ![Plugins Decoders](/images/console_tutorial/plugins_custom_decoder.png?width=60pc)

+The user interface allows users to edit the code and also test it by providing the expected input.
+If the evaluated output is the expected one, proceed with saving the decoder.

+{{% notice tip %}}
+Decoders can be reused across multiple plugin rules, even for different rule types.
+{{% /notice %}}

 #### MQTT

 When defining an MQTT plugin, the service creates a MQTT client that subscribes to the configured broker and topic and listens for new messages.
-The plugin needs to use a decoder, as described previously and a broker.
+The plugin needs to use a decoder, as described previously and a broker, which is the broker to which the service will subscribe to listen for incoming messages.
 Users need to define the following information for the broker:

 - MQTT broker URL
 - MQTT broker Port